sophiaquach16/SnapCat/README.md

 **Step 3:** Install the Application with `yarn` or `npm i`

+## If you pulled recently:
+`cd node_modules/react-native-camera`
+Then remove the `PropTypes` from the 'react' import

+On the next line, write ``import PropTypes from 'prop-types';

 ## :arrow_forward: How to Run App

 1. cd to the repo
+2. In one terminal, run`npm start`
-2. Run Build for either OS
+3. Run Build for either OS
   * for iOS
     * run `react-native run-ios`
   * for Android